Urinary system: Urine formation

 Average urine production in adult humans is about 1–2 litres (L) per day, depending on state of hydration, activity level, environmental factors, weight, and the individual's health.
 Producing too much or too little urine requires medical attention.
 Polyuria is a condition of excessive urine production (> 2.5 L/day).
-Oliguria when < 400 mL (millilitres) are produced, and anuria one of < 100 mL per day.
+Conditions involving low output of urine are oliguria (< 400 mL/day) and anuria (< 100 mL/day).

 The first step in urine formation is the filtration of blood in the kidneys.
-In a healthy human the kidney receives between 12 and 30% of cardiac output, but it averages about 20% or about 1.25 L/min.
+In a healthy human, the kidney receives between 12 and 30% of cardiac output, but it averages about 20% or about 1.25 L/min.

 The basic structural and functional unit of the kidney is the nephron.
 Its chief function is to regulate the concentration of water and soluble substances like sodium by filtering the blood, reabsorbing what is needed and excreting the rest as urine.

 In the first part of the nephron, Bowman's capsule filters blood from the circulatory system into the tubules.
 Hydrostatic and osmotic pressure gradients facilitate filtration across a semipermeable membrane.
 The filtrate includes water, small molecules, and ions that easily pass through the filtration membrane.
-However larger molecules such as proteins and blood cells are prevented from passing through the filtration membrane.
+However, larger molecules such as proteins and blood cells are prevented from passing through the filtration membrane.
 The amount of filtrate produced every minute is called the glomerular filtration rate or GFR and amounts to 180 litres per day.
 About 99% of this filtrate is reabsorbed as it passes through the nephron and the remaining 1% becomes urine.

 The urinary system is regulated by the endocrine system by hormones such as antidiuretic hormone, aldosterone, and parathyroid hormone.